zakriyahmed/ImageProcessing/README.md

 # ImageProcessing

-I hope it help you understand convolution of images in 2D with different filters.
+I hope it help you understand convolution of images in 2D with different filters/kernel in Python.
 Some examples are given

 (: